mtov/engsoftmoderna/en/chapter1.md

 1\.
-According to Frederick Brooks, software development faces essential difficulties (for which there is no silver bullet) and accidental ones (for which there is a better solution).
-Give an example of an accidental difficulty you have experienced while developing programs, even small ones.
+According to Frederick Brooks, software development faces essential difficulties (for which there is no silver bullet) and accidental ones (for which there is always a solution).
+Give an example of an accidental difficulty you have experienced while implementing programs, even small ones.
 Suggestion: they can be related to tools you have used, such as compilers, IDEs, databases, operating systems, etc.

 2\.
-Differentiate between functional and non-functional requirements.
+Describe the differences between functional and non-functional requirements.

 3\.
 Explain why tests can be considered both a software verification and validation activity.
-Which test type is best suited for verification?
-Which test type is recommended for validating a software system?
+Which tests are best suited for verification?
+And which tests are recommended for validating a software system?

 4\.
-Why can't tests prove the *absence* of bugs?
+Why can't tests prove the absence of bugs?

 5\.
 Suppose a program has only one input: a 64-bit integer.
-Exhaustive testing demands testing a program with all possible inputs (thus, 2^64^, in our case).
-If each test requires 1 nanosecond (10^-9^ seconds), calculate the total time required for exhaustively testing our program.
+Exhaustive testing tests a program with all possible inputs (thus, 2^64 integers, in our case).
+If each test requires 1 nanosecond (10^-9 seconds), calculate the total time required for exhaustively testing our program.

 6\.
-Considering the historical context, explain why early software development processes were sequential and based on comprehensive planning and documentation.
+Considering the historical context, explain why the first software development processes were sequential and based on comprehensive planning and documentation.